jekyll/jekyll/docs/resources.md

 #### Other hacks

 - [Integrating Twitter with Jekyll](http://www.justkez.com/integrating-twitter-with-jekyll/)
   > “Having migrated Justkez.com to be based on Jekyll, I was pondering how I might include my recent twitterings on the front page of the site.
-In the Wordpress world, this would have been done via a plugin which may or may not have hung the loading of the page, might have employed caching, but would certainly have had some overheads. … Not in Jekyll.”
+In the WordPress world, this would have been done via a plugin which may or may not have hung the loading of the page, might have employed caching, but would certainly have had some overheads. … Not in Jekyll.”
 - [‘My Jekyll Fork’, by Mike West](http://mikewest.org/2009/11/my-jekyll-fork)
-  > “Jekyll is a well-architected throwback to a time before Wordpress, when men were men, and HTML was static.
+  > “Jekyll is a well-architected throwback to a time before WordPress, when men were men, and HTML was static.
 I like the ideas it espouses, and have made a few improvements to it’s core.
 Here, I’ll point out some highlights of my fork in the hopes that they see usage beyond this site.”
 - [‘About this Website’, by Carter Allen](http://cartera.me/2010/08/12/about-this-website/)
   > “Jekyll is everything that I ever wanted in a blogging engine.
 Really.
 It isn’t perfect, but what’s excellent about it is that if there’s something wrong, I know exactly how it works and how to fix it.
 It runs on the your machine only, and is essentially an added”build" step between you and the browser.
 I coded this entire site in TextMate using standard HTML5 and CSS3, and then at the end I added just a few little variables to the markup.
 Presto-chango, my site is built and I am at peace with the world.”
 - [Generating a Tag Cloud in Jekyll](http://www.justkez.com/generating-a-tag-cloud-in-jekyll/)